SMART OTSigns and Symptoms

 This may be present in behaviours such as irritability or withdrawal when touched, avoidance of certain textures of clothes or food, distractibility, fearful reactions to ordinary movement activities (swinging, spinning).

-Different to the above, an under–responsive child or adult may seek sensory experiences such as whirling or crashing into people and objects.
+Different to the above, an under–responsive child or young adult may seek sensory experiences such as whirling or crashing into people and objects.
 He or she may seem oblivious to pain or to body position.
-Some children or adults fluctuate between extremes of over- and under – responsiveness.
+Some children or young adults fluctuate between extremes of over- and under – responsiveness.

 This can be seen in gross and fine motor activities.
-Some children or adults may have poor balance, while others have great difficulty learning to do a new task that requires motor coordination.
+Some children or young adults may have poor balance, while others have great difficulty learning to do a new task that requires motor coordination.

-This child or adult may be impulsive or distractible and show a lack of planning in approach to tasks.
-Some children or adults have difficulty adjusting to new situations.
+This child or young adult may be impulsive or distractible and show a lack of planning in approach to tasks.
+Some children or young adults have difficulty adjusting to new situations.
 Others may react with frustration, aggression, or withdrawal when they encounter failure.